What to do when you receive a G Suite "Device Policy Violation Notice"

 The reason I didn't immediately realize that I couldn't log in because I turned off the passcode was because

-① This message didn't appear immediately after I turned off the iPhone passcode.
+① This message didn't appear immediately even after I turned off my iPhone passcode.

-. ⑤ I didn't expect that the settings on my iPhone would prevent me from logging in to my Google account. ⑥ I
+I never thought that a setting on my iPhone could prevent me from logging into my Google account. ⑥ I

 underestimated the intelligence of G Suite.